What To Do When You Can’t Sleep: 21 Science-Backed Tips

 Reason #6: You’ve Had a Big Life Change

 A big life change like getting married, starting a new job, or moving to a new city can keep you up at night.
-Try setting aside time before bed to relax and practice a bedtime routine to get yourself in the mood for restful sleep.
+Try setting aside time before bed to relax and practice a bedtime routine to get yourself in the mood for better sleep.

 Pre-Bedtime Tips To Help Fall Asleep Quickly